Spay and Neuter in Colorado Springs: Why It Matters for Your Pet

 neuter and spay awareness month

-Neutering or spaying your pet can drastically help the issue of overcrowding in animal shelters today, especially in cities such as Los Angeles, Portland, Detroit and Houston.
+Spaying or neutering your pet can drastically help the issue of overcrowding in animal shelters today, especially in cities such as Los Angeles, Portland, Detroit, and Houston.
 These cities receive the highest number of stray animals across the nation.

 Here are some facts about the stray animal epidemic affecting America according to the Humane Society: